Carleton-Web-Dev-Club/CWDC-Wiki/hosting/README.md

 - Secrets configured for webhooks can currently be seen by all users of the system

 A webhook stub script can be downloaded from any of the hosts by running `sftp files@reverse-proxy:webhook.sh .`
+### Pre-configured Proxies
+In addition to being able to ask an admin for a specific project path, there are some preconfigured routes you can use to test.
+Visiting https://cwdc.scs.carleton.ca/tmp-proxy/&lt;host&gt;/&lt;port&gt;/ will forward to the specific port on the specified host.
+Note that for security reasons, only a small range of ports will work this way, from 2932-2999.